ntq-lab/best-practice-ftw/java/java-naming-conventions.md

 ```

-A concrete class implementing an interface should have specific nammes, otherwise class name can start with prefix `Default` or end with postfix `Impl`
+A concrete class implementing an interface should have a specific name indicating its implementation strategy, otherwise class name can start with prefix `Default` or end with postfix `Impl`.

 ### Best practices :smiley: